nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 Reading through this point, you may feel an elephant lurking in the server room.
 We haven't touched on a vital subject: *How are signed integers represented in binary?*

 In the C programming language, fixed-size signed integers are represented using [*Two's Complement*](https://en.wikipedia.org/wiki/Two%27s_complement).
 The most significant bit of the number (also called `MSB`) is used to the sign, and the rest of the bits are used to store the number's value.
-The sign bit is `0` for positive numbers, and `1` for negative numbers.
+The sign bit is `0` for positive numbers and `1` for negative numbers.
 By convention, the number `0` is considered a positive number.

 In *Two's Complement*, the negative number is obtained by flipping all the bits of the positive value (`~`) of the number and then adding `1`.

-For example, to obtain the binary representation of `-47` we should do the following:
+For example, to obtain the binary representation of `-47`, we should do the following:

 1. Transform `47` in binary: `00101111`;
 2. We flip the bits of `47`: `11010000`;